-MARBLE CHALLENGE: FBI-led domestic render safe exercises that approximate the complexity of conducting operations on a nuclear/radiological device in the United States.
+MARBLE CHALLENGE: FBI-led domestic render safe exercises that approximate the complexity of conducting operations on a chemical/nuclear/radiological device in the United States.
 (Oct 24-25, 2018) The 2017 exercise simulated a terrorist use of an explosive release of sulfur mustard at Kings' Dominion amusement park.

 The Eagle Horizon exercise requires each federal executive branch department and agency to test their Continuity of Operations Plan (COOP) by deploying their Emergency Relocation Groups (ERG)

 to secret remote locations where they will perform their essential functions ensuring the preservation of our government.

 In addition to all executive departments and agencies, the White House offices and senior staff also participate in this exercise.